JacobSchutz7/t1-w8-sat/README.md

 # File Handling
 - Read and write data from and to files respectively.
 - Open, read or write, close the file.
 Very important to close the file.
+- 'with' statement: automatically closes a file when you're done with it.

+## Different File Types
+- CSV files
+- JSON files